-Who Must File?
+Who Must File

 If you are a U.S. citizen or resident, whether you must file a federal income tax return depends upon your gross income, your filing status, your age, and whether you are a dependent.
-You must also file if one of the situations described under Other Situations applies.
+For details, see Table 1 and Table 2.
+You must also file if one of the situations described in Table 3 applies.
 The filing requirements apply even if you owe no tax.

 You may have to pay a penalty if you are required to file a return but fail to.
-If you
+If you wilfully fail to file a return, you may be subject to criminal prosecution.